 1.4.
 Schema Organization and Namespaces

-The structures described in this specification are contained in the schema file [Eid2-XSD].
-All schema listings in the current document are excerpts from the schema file.
-In the case of a disagreement between the schema file and this document, the schema file takes precedence.
+The structures described in this specification are contained in the XML schema for this protocol [Csig-XSD].
+All schema listings in the current document are excerpts from the complete XML schema.
+In the case of a disagreement between the schema file and this document, the complete schema provided in the end of this document takes precedence.

 This schema is associated with the following XML namespace: